Aspiration Abortion FAQ’s

 No, you will not be asleep for the procedure.
 You will be offered medication to reduce discomfort and anxiety, but you will be awake for the procedure.

-Discomfort during and after an aspiration abortion differs from person to person but for most, it feels like strong period cramps.
-Medication for pain is offered to reduce discomfort.
+Discomfort during and after an aspiration abortion is different for everyone.
+For most, it feels like strong period cramps.

 You can use a hot water bottle or heating pad, or take ibuprofen (Motrin® or Advil®) or naproxen (Aleve®) to manage discomfort.
 Do not take ASA (Aspirin®) for pain – it may increase bleeding.